-To my knowledge there are two parts to a bike ride.
-Viewing conditions to select route while tensing the thigh muscles, to gauge fatigue/strength – and the actual ride.
+The two parts to a bike ride.
+Look thru glass to imagine route while tensing thighs, to gauge fatigue/strength – and the actual ride.

 Yesterday, I messed up on the first part.
 I didn’t listen to my body.
 It warned me as putting my socks on-standing induced a nasal hernia.
 I ignored the sign and kept going.
 I was inspired my mate who would go out in a large blizzard.
 Nothing stops him.
 He who would saddle up after a nuclear explosion; As the mushroom cloud was melting the fur of his dog, he would be pumping his tyres, with a smile.
 I got strength from his madness and went out.
 Rubbish idea.